 - 1. Employee Coverage.
-For employee health coverage, the Employer contributes an amount equal to one hundred (100) percent of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
+For plan year beginning on January 1, 2014, for employee health coverage, the Employer contributes an amount equal to one hundred (100) percent of the employee-only premium of the Minnesota Advantage Health Plan (Advantage).
+Beginning on January 1, 2015, for employee health coverage, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
 Dependent Coverage.
-For dependent health coverage for the 2012 and 2013 plan years, the Employer contributes an amount equal to eighty-five (85) percent of the dependent premium of the Advantage.
+For dependent health coverage for the 2014 and 2015 plan years, the Employer contributes an amount equal to eighty-five (85) percent of the dependent premium of the Advantage.